clineamb/bootstrap-drawer/readme.md

 ----------

 As of Bootstrap 3, there is no "drawer" element - a drawer-like menu that goes off screen.
-This is an add-on to the core Bootstrap framewrk that adds various `.drawer` classes to quickly and easily create the drawer component.
+This is an add-on to the core Bootstrap framework that adds various `.drawer` classes to quickly and easily create the drawer component.

 This Readme is actually a quick start.
 [Check out the full documentation](http://clineamb.github.io/bootstrap-drawer) for detailed usage and style guide.